HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-02-02-the-elements-of-a-blockchain.md

  - If you have 1 Coin, 1 Coin is the most you can spend.
  - If you try to spend the same Coin twice, the first transaction that spends it will be valid.
 The second transaction will be invalid.

-Now that you know that a protocol, a term you will hear quite often is just a set of rules let's take a look at the individuals that play a part in a blockchain ecosystem.
+Now that you know that a protocol, a term you will hear quite often, is just a set of rules let's take a look at the individuals that play a part in a blockchain ecosystem.

 ### Nodes